leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 We collect all bootcamp materials in the [LEAP-Pangeo bootcamp repository](https://github.com/leap-stc/LEAP-bootcamps).
 Please keep all relevant information and materials in this repository to make it easier for participants to find them.

-## Preparing the bootcamp
+## Preparing for the bootcamp

-We encourage you to reuse materials from past bootcamps and adapt them to your needs. **Past event have suggested that it is extremely helpful to have the instructor write down code live, so participants can follow along.**
+**Past attendees have suggested that it is very helpful to have the instructor write code from scratch.**
 This ensures the following:

-- The lecturer substantially more time to write live, ensuring that others can follow along
+- The lecturer takes substantially more time to write live, ensuring that others can follow along.
-- It also demonstrates that the lecturer is not a superhuman, but also makes mistakes and has to debug code.
+- The lecturer is not a superhuman, but also makes mistakes and has to debug code.
 This is a very important lesson for students to learn, as it is a very common part of the coding process and often not shown in lectures.
 - It also allows the lecturer to explain the code as they write it, which is a very important part of the learning process.

-Ideally you will use the same materials as the participants (see below for how to organize them), and clear all outputs prior to starting the lecture by right clicking on the notebook and selecting "Clear All Outputs".
+If you are going to use a notebook pre-populated with code, please clear all outputs prior to starting the lecture by right clicking on the notebook and selecting "Clear All Outputs".

 ## Materials for the bootcamp

-You can reuse the materials for your own bootcamps or modify them to your needs.
-Please do not change the past materials, and instead create new folders/entries in the following places:
+We encourage you to reuse materials from past bootcamps and adapt them to your needs.
+However, in doing so, please do change past materials, but rather create new folders/entries in the following places:

 - Create a new folder in the "Codes" and "Lectures" folders and add your materials there. *If you are giving the same material as a previous bootcamp, please copy them.*
   - ```{warning}